 Sign up to automatically receive ODE press releases.

-The Ohio Department of Education has recalculated the 2011 report cards for six districts to include test scores for students who had been improperly excluded from the calculations by local officials.
+The ratings of 20 Columbus city schools have been lowered after the Ohio Department of Education recalculated the 2011, 2012 and 2013 report cards to include test scores for students who had been improperly excluded from the calculations by local school officials.

 The Ohio Department of Education added three schools to the EdChoice eligibility list.
 This is due a recent recalculation of “scrubbing” district report cards.